nhsengland/sharing-platform-docs/research/other/permissions.md

 ### Short term (in Kahootz)

-* Review the user journey for set up of permissions with a primary focus on updating the website content to improve clarity around the process and the choices involved.
+* Review the user journey for set up of permissions with a primary focus on updating the website content to improve clarity around the process and the options involved, so that users can make informed decisions.
 In parallel, assess the set up flow to check if a preview function could be added as a quick win.

-* Review the content design for allocating permissions to content within workspaces (using Teams), looking for quick wins.
+* Review the content design for allocating permissions to content within workspaces, looking for quick wins such as improving the process of creating and applying permissions to teams.
 In parallel, review the navigation and flow to identify any longer term recommendations.

 * Review the user journeys for management of permissions with a primary focus on updating the website content to simplify the process.
 In parallel, review the navigation to improve consistency and remove any confusing duplication.
 Re-visit the user evaluated design concepts for the central management of permissions - with a focus on updating the content and navigation - and check for any quick wins.

+* Identify areas where permissions are currently used due to a lack of alternative functionality.
+For example consider implementing options such as a save draft mode and preview function instead of using permissions.

 * Submit findings and change requests to Kahootz where necessary.